KarthikeyaSai/CinemaCabin/README.md

-Here’s a polished and comprehensive `README.md` draft for **Cinema Cabin**, your 4th-semester UI/DB project.
-Feel free to tweak any section to better align with the actual architecture or include any missing details.

----

 # 🎬 Cinema Cabin

 **Cinema Cabin** is a web application built as part of a 4th-semester User Interface Design and Database Management project.
 It offers users the ability to browse movie showtimes, select seats, and manage bookings, while featuring an admin interface for managing screenings and theaters.